 On the trek: At the end of the trek it is a customary to tip the field staff.
-The recommended amount is 75 US\$/group member.
-The Group leader will collect the tip and then split it between the staff and put it in envelops so that the trekkers can give it to the staff during the "Farwell Ceremonies".
-If you want to tip the Nepali group leader you can do that separately.
+The recommended amount is 55-75 US\$ depending on group size.
+The Group leader will collect the tip and then split it between the staff and put it in envelops so that the trekkers can give it to the staff during the "Farwell Ceremonies"